elba/idris-elba-interface/README.md

 - [ ] kill elba child process on wrapper exit by ctrl-c.
-- [ ] implement a mechanism that ensures a user have elba of proper api version.
+- [ ] implement a mechanism that ensures a user have elba with proper api version.
 - [ ] decide wrapper's name.
 - [ ] implement `--check` if we find any plugin relying on it.